-A trek to Kanchanjangha Base Camp takes about four weeks.
+A Kanchenjunga Trek takes about four weeks.
 It is remote and full of natural beauty.
 An experience of many beautiful vistas, which might even appear surreal, is one of the chief attractions of this trek.
 Reaching the base camp might sound like just another one in Nepal, but it is not.
+Also, if you like todo the trek for longer period of time, you can enjoy Kanchenjunga Circuit Trek.
+The trek makes a loops over the Kanchenjunga Region.
 The region is completely different, providing an adrenaline-filled experience.
 Each day you are expected to walk around six to seven hours on average and is required to have above-average fitness and stamina.
-The best time to visit this region is from late March to late June and from mid-September to mid-November.
+The best time to visit Kanchenjunga region is from late March to late June and from mid-September to mid-November.

 Upon your arrival in Kathmandu a staff of Adventure White Mountain will receive you and drive you to the hotel.
 Later you can stroll in the streets of Thamel, a primary destination for visitors.
 Stay overnight in the hotel.

 On this day you visit Kathmandu, also known as city of temples with our guide.
 Basically there are four major touring sites in Kathmandu.
 They are: Kathmandu Durbar Square, Pashupatinath Temple, Swayambhunath Stupa and and Bauddhanath Stupa.
 Later, you will be given a brief about your trek.
 Stay overnight in Thamel.

 After breakfast, we catch a flight to Biratnagar.
 It is around 50 minute flight from Kathmandu.
 Biratnagar is second largest town of the country.
 From Biratnagar we drive north to reach Hile.
 It is around two hour drive.
 Here we stay for the night.